Professor Nazeer Ahmed

 “Then, when (the son) reached (the age of serious) work with him, he said: “O my son!
 I see in vision that I offer you in sacrifice.
 Now see what is your view.”
 (Ismail) said: “O my father!
 Do as you are commanded.
 You will find me, if Allah so wills, one practicing patience and constancy.
 (37:102)”

-When father and son had submitted themselves to the Creator, they proceeded towards a hill where the sacrifice was to be carried out.
+When father and son had surrendered themselves to the Creator, they proceeded towards a hill where the sacrifice was to be carried out.
 On his way, Ibrahim (pbuh) was tempted by Iblis (Satan) to desist from his undertaking whispering to him that the vision was not a divine vision.
 Ibrahim (pbuh) was steadfast in his faith and paid no heed to the satanic mechanizations.
 And when father and son were ready for sacrifice Ibrahim (pbuh) heard the Divine Revelation:

 “You have already fulfilled the vision.
 (37:102)

 Ages passed and the House of Allah again became a house for Allah.
 It remained so until the Almighty in His Compassion and Mercy for man, sent down the Qur’an and showed the way again to a lost humanity.
 The Messenger this time was Muhammed (pbuh).
-In his last pilgrimage the Prophet Muhammed laid out the rites that men were to perform in commemoration of the Blessings of the Almighty on Adam, on Ibrahim and Ismail, and on Muhammed (peace be upon them) and through them on all those who submit unreservedly to Him.
-They were to come, men and women, from all nations, from lands far and near, on foot , by sea and by air, to reassert the Unity of Allah, to ask for His forgiveness and His Bounty just as Adam and Ibrahim and Hajira and Muhammed (peace be upon them) had done before them.
+In his last pilgrimage the Prophet Muhammed laid out the rites that men were to perform in commemoration of the Blessings of the Almighty on Adam, on Ibrahim and Ismail, and on Muhammed (peace be upon them) and through them on all those who surrender unreservedly to Him.
+They were to arrive, men and women, from all nations, from lands far and near, on foot , by sea and by air, to reassert the Unity of Allah, to ask for His forgiveness and His Bounty just as Adam and Ibrahim and Hajira and Muhammed (peace be upon them) had done before them.

 Here I am O Lord!